An Overview of Lake Tahoe Shoreline Neighborhoods

-The market for Lakefront property at Lake Tahoe has gone through a lot of changes over the decades.
+The market for property near and on the Lake Tahoe shoreline has gone through a lot of changes over the decades.

-In this post, we'll start with a brief history and then provide an overview of some popular sections of Tahoe lakefront along with maps and other resources.
+In this post, we'll start with a brief history and then provide an overview of some popular Tahoe shoreline residential areas along with maps and other resources.

 The Growth of The Tahoe Region